YassineMch/match/README.md

  * allow access to USB port ACM0 '$sudo chmod 666 /dev/ttyACM0'
  * Hedgehog Setting: In Interfaces -> Steaming Output must be Set to USB+Uart.
 Protocol on UART/USB output must be set to Marvelmind

+### Add floor to Dashboard
+* right click on floor-> Add floormap
+* upload map.png
+* right click on the floor map and scale settig